Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Acknowledgement

 \section{Acknowledgement}

-This work was supported by NSFC (No.62406195, 62303319), Shanghai Local College Capacity Building Program (23010503100), Shanghai Frontiers Science Center of Human-centered Artificial Intelligence (ShangHAI), MoE Key Laboratory of Intelligent Perception and Human-Machine Collaboration (ShanghaiTech University), the Shanghai Frontiers Science Center of Human-centered Artificial Intelligence, HPC Platform and Core Facility Platform of Computer Science and Communication of ShanghaiTech University and Shanghai Engineering Research Center of Intelligent Vision and Imaging.
+This work was supported by NSFC (No.62406195, 62303319), Shanghai Frontiers Science Center of Human-centered Artificial Intelligence (ShangHAI), MoE Key Laboratory of Intelligent Perception and Human-Machine Collaboration (ShanghaiTech University), the Shanghai Frontiers Science Center of Human-centered Artificial Intelligence, HPC Platform and Core Facility Platform of Computer Science and Communication of ShanghaiTech University and Shanghai Engineering Research Center of Intelligent Vision and Imaging.